Terms & Conditions

 NOW, THEREFORE, in consideration of the promises and covenants set forth herein, the adequacy and sufficiency of which are hereby acknowledged, the parties, in good faith, agree as follows:

 1. STATEMENT OF SERVICE.
-CLW agrees to provide Client with a mobile beverage service, including beverages, wait staff and glassware as pertains to the selected package described in Exhibit A, on the date agreed upon by both parties, which is incorporated by reference and made a part of this Agreement.
+CLW agrees to provide Client with a mobile beverage service, wait staff and glassware as pertains to the selected package described in Exhibit A, on the date agreed upon by both parties, which is incorporated by reference and made a part of this Agreement.
 Client understands that CLW serves nonalcoholic and alcoholic beverages and guarantees by law that only those of legal drinking age (21 years or older) will be permitted to consume alcoholic beverages at the Event or at any time while CLW is in operation.
 CLW staff has the right to check the personal identification of any persons requesting to consume alcohol and also has the right to deny any persons if the appropriate identification is not provided.
 Written modifications to the Agreement may be made by CLW only, to indicate any changes, subject to the provisions in this Agreement.

 2. FEES, PAYMENT, & REFUNDS.
 Client agrees to pay the total fee(s) specified on the Agreement (or as indicated in any subsequent amended invoice), along with applicable sales tax, hospitality tax and gratuity.
 The Chug-a-Lug Wagon is not deemed as Reserved for the Event Date until this Agreement has been signed and returned with a Retainer Fee equal to 50% of the total invoice amount.
 All payments may be made via credit/debit card or with a personal check or cash if received by CLW within 7 days of signing the Agreement.
 If Client chooses to pay by cash or check, a credit card is still required to be held on file in case of incidentals.
 In the